Amazon S3

 Union your data

-You can union files from your S3 bucket.
-For more information about union, see Union Your Data.
-To perform a wildcard union that includes files in subfolders, the root folder or bucket must have at least one file, matching the structure of the files contained in subfolders, to include in the union.
+To perform a wildcard union with files in subfolders, the root folder or bucket must have at least one file included in the union that matches the structure of the files in subfolders.
 This file is the first file that you connect to when creating the union.

 Known issues and limitations